renovatebot/renovate/docs/usage/updating-rebasing.md

 - When you request a manual rebase from the Renovate bot

 Renovate uses its own version of "rebasing", which is _not the same_ as doing a `git rebase` with Git.
-Instead of doing a `git rebase`, Renovate manually recreates the PR commit based off of the latest commit in the base branch.
+Instead, Renovate reapplies all updates into a new commit based off of the head of the base branch.

 ## No rebasing if you have made edits